 Good for: Flatlays, Lifestyle, Night Light Messaging, Short & To-the-Point Sayings

-I saw a couple of bloggers and Instagram accounts feature a lightbox in their photos and thought it was such a great way to add in some typography into the mix.
-I especially love it because it reminds me of an updated take on marquee lights (and reminiscent of the kind of signage you see at movie theaters).
-If you’re looking for an easy way to infuse some more personality into your visual content or set the tone (i.e. how @thepinkdiary gives some context to her packing here with the words “Next Stop Italy”), this will definitely do the trick.
+Using a lightbox used to be super popular with lifestyle and mommy bloggers because it is such an easy way to add in some typography into the mix.
+The look reminds me of an updated take on marquee lights (and reminiscent of the kind of signage you see at movie theaters).
+If you’re looking for an easy way to infuse some more personality into your visual content or set the tone, this will definitely do the trick.
 This is the one I have and I really like it because I’m able to prop it up on a tabletop or hang it up on the wall.

 The Prop: The Letter Board

 Good for: Lifestyle, Interiors, Announcements (Sales, Promos, Collaborations), Motivational Quotes, Recipes, (Longer) Sassy Sayings